jamesplease/redux-resource/INDEX.md

 * **[API Reference](/docs/api-reference/README.md)**

-  Describes the API of all of the exports of Resourceful Redux.
+  Describes the API of all of the exports of Redux Resource.

 ### Quick Start

-Follow this guide to get a taste of what it's like to work with Resourceful Redux.
+Follow this guide to get a taste of what it's like to work with Redux Resource.

 First, we set up our store with a "resource reducer," which is a reducer that manages the state for one type of resource.
 In this guide, our reducer will